barseghyanartur/ska/docs/index.rst

 See the "Callbacks" section for the list of callbacks.

 Obviously, server would have to have the full list of providers defined.
 On the client side you would only have to store the general secret key and of course the provider UID(s).

-When making a signed URL on the sender side, you should be providing the "provider" key in the ``extra`` argument.
-See the example below for how you would do it for "client_1.power_users".
+When making a signed URL on the sender side, you should be providing the ``provider`` key in the ``extra`` argument.
+See the example below for how you would do it for ``client_1.power_users``.

 .. code-block:: python